kteza1/yocto-book/src/build_config.md

 ##### DIFFERENT IMAGE CONFIG SUFFIXES

-**dev**: These images are suitable for development work, as they contain headers and libraries.
+* dev**: These images are suitable for development work, as they contain headers and libraries.
-**sdk**: These images include a complete SDK that can be used for development on the target **initramfs**: This is an image that can be used for a RAM-based root filesystem, which can optionally be embedded with the Linux kernel
+* sdk**: These images include a complete SDK that can be used for development on the target
+* initramfs**: This is an image that can be used for a RAM-based root filesystem, which can optionally be embedded with the Linux kernel

 ### STARTING THE BUILD
+---

 ```
 $ cd /opt/yocto/poky